 These researchers dedicate their careers to finding new treatments and cures for people with cancer.

 “So we began to start probing why this was the case.
 We realized there were some genetic influences and there were some environmental influences, but there was clearly a social justice aspect of it,” he says.

-Dr. Polite dedicates his career to finding new ways to improve how people from different cultural backgrounds interact with the healthcare system.
+Dr. Polite is finding new ways to improve how people from different cultural backgrounds interact with their healthcare systems.
 Much of his work discusses how spirituality impacts people’s decision to receive care.
-“What people bring into the room, especially when they’re facing a potentially terminal illness, is their faith and what role God plays in their life,” Dr. Polite says.
-“How do the treatments and chemotherapy and surgery play in with God's will?
-These are the kind of things that patients are telling us.”
+“What people bring into the room, especially when they’re facing a potentially terminal illness, is their faith and what role God plays in their life,” says Dr. Polite, who is using what he learns from patients to provide them personalized care.